Tughuzhuqo Qizbech movement: Movement

 Over many years, he raided several hostile Russian garrisons; Maryanskaya, Georgie, Afepskaya, Apenskaya, and in 1837 while crossing through a field, he was identified by Cossack peasants, who out of their great fear, fled the place leaving behind them 200 sickles.
-In the same year of 1837, Kizbech stormed the coastal castle of Nikolayev and seized all its properties.
+In the same year of 1837, Qizbech stormed the coastal castle of Nikolayev and seized all its properties.
 At the beginning of June 1837, he attacked the guards of the Nikolaevsky fortress (now Shapsugskaya village) alone, captured a soldier, and seized 9 rifles.

 In 1837, accompanied by 250 men, he attacked the right bank of the Kuban Russian fort and captured 200 prisoners.
 As a warrior, Tughuzhuqo enjoyed great respect among opponents.
 Tsarist generals entered into negotiations with him and repeatedly offered him to join the service of Russia, he rejected all offers.
-After the failure of his generals to convince him, Tsar Nicholas I tried to personally approach Kizbech to dissuade him from continuing his acts.
-Kizbech rejected offers of money and continued his raids on Russian garrisons.
+After the failure of his generals to convince him, Tsar Nicholas I tried to personally approach Qizbech to dissuade him from continuing his acts.
+Qizbech rejected offers of money and continued his raids on Russian garrisons.

-Kizbech was against any kind of compromise with Russia.
+Qizbech was against any kind of compromise with Russia.
 In 1838, he launched an attack against the Zhaney Circassians of the Karakuban region, who had sworn allegiance to Russia.
 In October 1838, he received seven serious wounds, and his sons were injured and eventually died from the injuries.
-According to James Bell, who was present there, Kizbech was not affected by this and saw it as fate.
-In 1840, Kizbech, heading a group of Circassian cavaliers, captured the garrisons of Waya, Tuapse and Shaps.
+According to James Bell, who was present there, Qizbech was not affected by this and saw it as fate.
+In 1840, Qizbech, heading a group of Circassian cavaliers, captured the garrisons of Waya, Tuapse and Shaps.

-The song written for Kizbech by Kör Osman, who was a contemporary of Kizbech, goes like this:
+The song written for Qizbech by Kör Osman, who was a contemporary of Qizbech, goes like this: